leeonsoft/zerver/README.md

 #### [WebSocket]Handler
 The most important component of Zerver is Handler, which handles http request for matched route.
 For HTTP Handler, it accept Request and Response, all things is done with them, Request is input, and Response is output.
 For WebSocketHandler, it accept WebSocketConn which represent a websocket connection, it's input and output.

+#### TaskHandler
+Sometimes we need start additional task in `[WebSocket]Handler`, such as send a verify email to user after process user register.

+Zerver provide a `TaskHandler` to reach this. `TaskHandler` isn't exposed to client, it's more likely a backend service or service dispatcher.

+Register a TaskHandler by `server.AddTaskHandler/AddFuncTaskHandler`, start a task by `server.StartTask/StartAsyncTask`.

 #### Filter
 Filter will be called before any Handler, and it's only filter Handler, not WebSocketHandler, it accept Request, Response, FilterChain. all matched filters will be packed as a FilterChain, to continue process http request, you must call FilterChain.Filter(Request, Response), otherwise, process is stoped.